6 Important Numbers to Help You Maintain Your Health

 Bone mineral density can easily be obtained through a simple exam.
-The ideal density lies between 1 and -1.
+The ideal density lies between 1 and negative 1.
 If you are outside this range, it means that you have less bone mass than you should for your age.

 As we age, this number normally decreases.
-But this decrease can more or less be controlled through diet by eating foods rich in calcium.
+However, this decrease can more or less be controlled through diet by eating foods rich in calcium.

 If your doctor detects low bone density levels, he or she will want to run tests at least once a year.
-If you’re not over age 30, you still have a chance to improve this number by consuming more calcium and exercising more often.
+Luckily, if you’re not over age 30, you still have a chance to improve this number by consuming more calcium and exercising more often.

 6. Waist size

-This number is more than just a matter of looking good.
-It’s been proven that a large waist size is linked to metabolic syndrome, diabetes and cardiac problems.
+Unfortunately, this number is more than just a matter of looking good.
+It’s been proven that large waist size is linked to metabolic syndrome, diabetes, and cardiac problems.

-Your waist size should measure between 31-35 inches.
+Your natural waist size should measure no more than 35 inches.

 Does your waist measure a few inches bigger?
 We suggest some physical exercise and changing your eating habits to eliminate abdominal fat.